PaoloMazzon/Astro/docs/classes/AudioData.md

 Parameters
  + `filename -> String` Filename of the audio to load.

-Loads a piece of audio, currently only loading `.wav` files is supported.
+Loads a piece of audio, only `.wav` and `.ogg` files are supported.

 ### free
 `foreign free()`